viamrobotics/docs/docs/tutorials/slam-cartographer.md

 }
 ```

-Change the `"data_dir": "/home/YOUR_USERNAME/cartographer_dir"` directory to your home directory that you found out by typing `pwd`, followed by the name of your data directory.
-If using the dataset we provided the directory name would be `viam-old-office-small-pcd`
+Change the `"data_dir": "/home/YOUR_USERNAME/viam-old-office-small-pcd"` directory to your home directory that you found out by typing `pwd`, followed by `viam-old-office-small-pcd`
-Save the config.

 Head over to the **CONTROL** tab and choose the "run-slam" drop-down menu.
 Change the "Refresh frequency" to your desired frequency and watch a map come to life using the data in your dataset!